 4 Incredible Facts!

-- The white crappie fish is the official freshwater fish of the state of Louisiana.
+- The crappie, locally known as white perch (which includes both white and black crappie), is the official freshwater fish of Louisiana.

 - You can guess a crappie’s weight by its length since they are proportional.